FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/node_management.md

-# Node access
+# Group members management

-For ensuring the security of the blockchain, FISCO BCOS introduces [free nodes, observer nodes and consensus nodes](../design/security_control/node_management.html#id6) which can be converted to each other by the console.
+FISCO BCOS introduces [free nodes, observer nodes and consensus nodes](../design/security_control/node_management.html#id6) which can be converted to each other by the console.

+* Group member
+  * Consensus nodes (Sealer)
+  * Observer nodes (Observer)
+* Non-Group member
+  * Free nodes (The node waiting for joining the group)

 ## Operation command